Mauvide-Genest Manor National Historic Site of Canada

 Description of Historic Place

-Mauvide-Genest Manor National Historic Site of Canada is located on the south coast of l’Île d’Orléans at 1451 chemin Royal in the municipality of Saint-Jean.
+Mauvide-Genest Manor National Historic Site of Canada is located on the south coast of l’Île d’Orléans on the chemin Royal in the municipality of Saint-Jean-de-l'Île-d'Orléans.
 Its site is sub-divided by the chemin Royal which circumnavigates the island.
 This road separates the smaller southern portion near the St. Lawrence River from the main northern portion between the road and a small wooded hill, on which a substantial 18th-century stone manor house is located.
 There are several later outbuildings on both segments of the property.
 Official recognition refers to the house and its legal lot.

-Mauvide-Genest Manor was designated a national historic site of Canada in 1994 because:
+Mauvide-Genest Manor was designated a national historic site of Canada because:

 - it is a particularly distinguished example of a mid 18th-century seigneurial manor in a rural setting; and,